 WP2026-2027

-For 2026 and 2027, on the Cancer Mission objective Understanding, the Commission envisages to support actions on virtual human twin models (VHTs) for advancing the knowledge and understanding of cancer onset and progression, as well as actions on functional genomics in cancer research to increase the understanding of the initiation and evolution of the disease.
+For 2026 and 2027, on the EU Cancer Mission objective Understanding, the Commission envisages to support actions on virtual human twin models (VHTs) for advancing the knowledge and understanding of cancer onset and progression, as well as actions on functional genomics in cancer research to increase the understanding of the initiation and evolution of the disease.

-On the Cancer Mission objective Prevention and early detection, the Commission envisages actions to support development of microbiome tools for cancer prevention and will support an action on commercial determinants of health.
+On the EU Cancer Mission objective Prevention and early detection, the Commission envisages actions to support development of microbiome tools for cancer prevention.

-On the Cancer Mission objective Diagnosis and treatment, the Commission will support clinical trials for rare cancers, actions targeting the socio-economic impacts of cancer and actions to support cheaper medicines.
+On the EU Cancer Mission objective Diagnosis and treatment, the Commission will support clinical trials for rare cancers, actions improving health outcomes of cancer patients by targetting health economics, health systems and outcomes research and actions to support cheaper medicines, medical devices and technologies.

-On the Cancer Mission objective Quality of life, the Commission envisages to support the quality of life of the elderly with cancer and to support actions for earlier and more precise palliative care for cancer patients.
+On the EU Cancer Mission objective Quality of life, the Commission envisages to support the quality of life of older patients with cancer and to support actions for earlier and more precise palliative care for cancer patients.
 Furthermore, an action to support young cancer survivors through fostering collaboration of national and regional funders and philanthropies is envisaged.
 Also, an innovation action to further develop the European Cancer Patient Digital Centre to include a specific module to boost mental health of young cancer patients and survivors, in line with the ambitions of the EU Comprehensive Approach to mental health.

-Lastly, the Commission will support Ukraine’s cancer research infrastructure through mutual learning initiatives.
+Lastly, the Commission will support Ukraine’s cancer research infrastructure through mutual learning initiatives and implementation of research activities, with emphasis on cancer in children, adolescents and young adults.

 Proposals are invited against the following topic(s):